 RCS is a secure way of sending messages across devices; messages sent with RCS are encrypted and can carry more information across than SMS, and the Google Messages app comes tailored with lots of handy dandy features such as smart replies, stickers, GIFs, suggested actions, and integrates very well with GBoard.
 The one major con of RCS comes due to Apple not adapting the service despite multiple jabs from Google.
 This means if the party on the other side uses an iPhone, your messages would be sent as regular SMS.

 One of the main problems with online messaging apps like WhatsApp is that they rely on an internet connection to work.
 And if you are out camping in the woods even the normal text messaging apps will not work.
 That’s where offline messaging apps come into play.
 These apps don’t require a mobile network or internet connection to work.

-Rather, they create a peer-to-peer Bluetooth mesh network or Wifi Direct-based network on your phone and allow you to send messages to your nearby friends.
+Rather, they create a peer-to-peer Bluetooth mesh network or Wi-Fi direct-based network on your phone and allow you to send messages to your nearby friends.
 If you are looking for such an app then you should use Bridgefy.
-Bridgefy offers three main types of messaging service; Person-to-Person mode, Broadcast mode, and Mesh mode.
+Bridgefy offers three main types of messaging services; Person-to-Person mode, Broadcast mode, and Mesh mode.

-In fact, Bridgefy and other such apps have become a bastion for protesters around the world as it allows them to evade internet censorship imposed by their governments.
-The app is free to download and use, and the best offline WhatsApp alternative in my opinion.
+In fact, Bridgefy and other such apps have become a bastion for protesters around the world as they allow them to evade internet censorship imposed by their governments.
+The app is free to download and use and is the best offline WhatsApp alternative in my opinion.
 You should check it out.